-Share the Technology repairs and upgrades old microcomputers to be donated to others: www.sharetechnology.org System software helps the computer perform essential operating tasks and enables the application software to run.
-System software consists of several programs.
+• System software: First, system software must be installed.
+System software helps the computer perform essential operating tasks and enables the application software to run.
+System software consists of several electronically coded programs.
 The most important is the operating system, the master control program that runs the computer.
-Examples of operating system software for the PC are various Microsoft programs (such as Windows 95, 98, Me, XP, and NT/2000), Unix, and Linux.
-The Apple Macintosh computer is another matter altogether.
-As we explain in Chapters 4 and 5, it has its own hardware components and software, which aren't directly transferable to the PC, by and large.
+Examples of operating system software for the PC are various Microsoft programs (such as Windows 95, 98, Me, XP, and NT), Unix, and Linux.
+The Apple Macintosh microcomputer is another matter altogether.
+As we explain in Chapters 4 and 5, it has its own hardware components and software, which, by and large, aren't directly transferable to the Windows PC.